ABBOROSEPEACE/peace-and-purpose/README.md

 ## About Me

-My name is ABBO ROSE PEAC.
+My name is ABBO ROSE PEACE.
 I am a content creator, mental health advocate, and the founder of Peace & Purpose.
 I create content focused on self-discovery, emotional well-being, and personal growth, especially for young people navigating life in challenging environments.

 ## Purpose of This Website